 Roz spent over five years as a qualitative researcher in high-tech consumer products marketing.
 In 2008, she co-founded a web design company for which she provided non-profit organizations with audience-focused market research, project planning, and digital design.
 She joined SDLA in 2013.

-Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, and children's middle-grade/picture books.
+Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, sci-fi, new adult, young adult or children's books.

 ANDREA CAVALLARO is Rights Manager for SDLA.
 A graduate of Tufts University with a BA in English, she first worked at Random House in New York, then spent 15 years at Harcourt Trade Publishers in Subsidiary Rights and Special Markets.
 She has been with SDLA since 2009.
 On behalf of the authors represented by SDLA, she handles all subsidiary rights and works with the large team of overseas agents and foreign scouts to obtain translation editions, which results in over 150 licenses each year.
 She is the liaison with film agents and also works directly with producers and studios for film rights.
 In addition, she handles audio and e-book negotiations and attends Book Expo and the Frankfurt Book Fair.